 In June 2016, the FASB issued Accounting Standards Update 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments (ASU 2016-13), which replaces the incurred loss method of estimating credit losses with an expected loss method referred to as the current expected credit loss ("CECL") model.
 The CECL model is applicable to the measurement of credit losses on financial assets measured at amortized cost, including trade and loan receivables, and held to maturity debt securities.
 Under the CECL model, an entity measures all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
 The standard expands the disclosure requirements regarding an entity's assumptions, models, and methods for estimating the allowance for loan and lease losses.
 ASU 2016-13 is effective for fiscal years beginning after December 15, 2022.
-The Council is currently evaluating the impact the new standard will have on its consolidated financial statements and related disclosures.
+The Council adopted Topic 326 in fiscal 2024 with no significant impact on the consolidated financial statements.

-Subsequent events - The Council has evaluated events through April 9, 2024, which is the date the consolidated financial statements were available to be issued.
+Subsequent events - The Council has evaluated events through May 9, 2025, which is the date the consolidated financial statements were available to be issued.